 Vermont is one of the most heart-healthy states.
-It has an obesity rate of 26.6%, the seventh-lowest in the country.
-Physical activity is common in Vermont, with 89% of residents reporting daily exercise.
-At 15.1%, that state comes in at 21st place for adult smoking rates, and they have one of the highest public health funding in the United States.
+It has an obesity rate of 26.6%, the seventh-lowest country.
+Physical activity is expected in Vermont, with 89% of residents reporting daily exercise.
+At 15.1%, that state comes in at 21st place for adult smoking rates.
+Yhey have one of the highest public health funding in the United States.

 At a rate of 2.4%, Utah has the lowest coronary heart disease rate of any state.
-It’s considered one of the most heart-healthy states because young people are less likely to have to worry about heart disease prevention.
-Only 18.5% of residents do not exercise regularly, and as their median household income is high, residents can afford regular medical care, health insurance, and organic food.
+It’s considered one of the most heart-healthy states because young people are less likely to have to worry about prevention.
+Only 18.5% of residents do not exercise regularly.
+As their median household income is high, residents can afford regular medical care, health insurance, and organic food.

 One heart-healthy fact that rings true is Colorado is one of the healthiest states in the U.S. They have the lowest adult obesity rate at 23.8%, and a whopping 81% of residents report being physically active.
-Only 7% of residents have diabetes too, the lowest percentage in the United States.
+Only 7% of residents have diabetes, the lowest percentage in the United States.